 Internationally he is recognised as an authority on biomaterials for orthopaedic applications, having been awarded an Orthopaedic Research Society/British Orthopaedic Research Society Fellowship (2008) and the RAEng/Leverhulme Trust Senior Research Fellow Award (2010).
 His work has been supported continuously by RCUK, EU and Charity funding organisations and also attracts significant interest from industrial partners.
 To date, he has secured ≈€19M PI research funding (and €18.5M as CI) - from the EU Commissio, Engineering and Physical Sciences Research Council, Science Foundation Ireland, Medical Research Council, Invest NI, Irish Research Council, Innovate UK and The Royal Academy of Engineering and several major multinational medical device companies.

 He is also highly passionate about engaging new and young researchers on matters that are important to their research career and professional development.
-This enthusiasm and motivation have been hardened during his time as President of Northern Ireland Bioengineering Society (2008-2015) and Spokesperson of the Young Scientist Fora of the European Society of Biomaterials (2010-2014) and UK Society of Biomaterials (2011-2015).
+This enthusiasm and motivation have been hardened during his time as President of Northern Ireland Bioengineering Society (2008-2015) and Spokesperson of the Young Scientist Fora of the European Society for Biomaterials (2010-2014) and UK Society for Biomaterials (2011-2015).
 He was the VP and Secretary of the Executive Organising Committee of the 11th World Biomaterials Congress (Glasgow, 2020) and also on the Executive Organising Committee member of the 8th World Biomechanics Congress (Dublin, 2018), as well as the President of the Royal Academy of Medicine in Ireland – Section of Bioengineering (2019-2023).
 He is a member of the European Society for Biomaterials Council (2019) and currently holds the position of Council Secretary.